NinjadenMu/NinjadenMu.github.io/_posts/2023-01-11-Algorithmic-Gerrymandering-pt2.md

 <br>
 The weights in the evaluation function could also be tuned - because the evaluation function is a weighted sum, the algorithm will heavily prioritize characteristics with a higher weight.
 Something like a grid search of parameters might be possible to choose better coefficients, although the ones I have choosen do a decent job balancing population with partisan bias.

+### Code
+View the full project [here](https://github.com/NinjadenMu/gerrymander).
+This article was focused on gerrymander.py